alan-turing-institute/sqlsynthgen/docs/source/introduction.rst

            columns_assigned: ["date_account_created", "date_first_booking"]

 Note how we pass the ``generic`` object as a keyword argument to ``user_dates_provider``.
-Row generators can have positional arguments specified as a list under the ``args`` list and keyword arguments as a dictionary under the ``kwargs`` entry.
+Row generators can have positional arguments specified as a list under the ``args`` entry and keyword arguments as a dictionary under the ``kwargs`` entry.

 Limitations to this approach to increasing fidelity are that rows can not be correlated with other rows in the same table, nor with any rows in other tables, except for trivially fulfilling foreign key constraints as in the default configuration.
 We will see how to address this later when we talk about :ref:`story generators <story-generators>`.